nikzayn/paytm-insider-task/Readme.md

 - User can only be able to upload image dimension of **1024X1024**.
 There would be error message, while uploading the image file with different dimensions.
 - Backend code is well maintained.
 - Using cloudinary library to transform the images and get the exact response for the requested dimensions.
+- Using docker compose system to easily setup the needed dependencies on one command.